fahadyaseen001/MedExplain-AI/README.md

 # MedExplain AI - Medical Report Assistant

-An AI-powered tool that helps users understand medical reports, test results, and clinical documents using natural language processing.
+An AI-powered tool that helps patients understand complex medical reports by providing plain-language explanations and answering questions about their lab results, medical reports, and clinical documents.

+.

 ## Features